nicholasvoltani/nicholasvoltani.github.io/content/now.md

 - [Victor Wooten 2016 Commencement Speaker for the University of Vermont Rubenstein School - YouTube](https://youtu.be/o_3u41KI57E?si=3i4HQeFIKnre1Vdk) — **BEAUTIFUL** speech/bass performance!!!
 - [Fear of Dark - Jacob Geller](https://www.youtube.com/watch?v=BcQ-8R2fiZg) — another Jacob Geller banger
 - [5 Self-Care Micro-Habits to be Unrecognisable in 2025 - Dr. Izzy Sealey](https://www.youtube.com/watch?v=cMGwOEIkQRo) — I'm plenty aware that there's this annoying trend of "X whatevers to Y" on YouTube, especially on the self-help/entrepreneur side of it, but this video surprised me!
 The first tip, which is "somatic pauses" is *great*: every now and then, take a moment, breathe, and feel your body, see what it is "telling" you, if it's too stiff or contracted etc. It's different from the usual "take a break now and then", because it tells you to *feel your body*, to not dissociate from it, to hear what it has to say about your mood.
+- [The Alt-Right Playbook: The South Bank of the Rubicon (Innuendo Studios)](https://www.youtube.com/watch?v=0YFdwfNh5vs) — What does it take for us to admit that something unadmissible happened?
+In the end, it depends on what we (socially, not just individually) take to be *acceptable* — which is *always* being coopted by the right, pushing the Overton Window all the way towards accepting/relativizing things as absurd as a [*fucking Nazi salute from the (current) richest man on Earth*](https://www.youtube.com/watch?v=-VfYjPzj1Xw).
+	- To make this written for posterity, such as to not allow this to fall out of memory: some idiots just take Musk's words of "giving his heart" to the audience; some other dumbasses are saying that "it's a *stim*", since, you know, he's Autistic, so *obviously* he must've been stimming... just fuck off.
+No wonder [Netanyahu backed up this bozo](https://www.brasildefato.com.br/2025/01/24/netanyahu-defends-musk-in-the-controversy-of-nazi-salute-a-dear-friend-of-israel): takes one to know one.
+- [We need to talk about the complicated past of Smogon (cecilily)](https://www.youtube.com/watch?v=lPG6vIN8Kx8): The most famous forum of competitive Pokémon started out as a """joke""" Nazi forum.
+Well shit.
+It's an interesting video, because its intent isn't to dismantle Smogon as it is today (which is a very diverse and engaged community), but rather to start this painful conversation, which *must* be had, not just silently put aside, as it has been

 # 2024
 ## December 2024
 Studying Economics to try bridging the gap of my knowledge when I begin my Master's.
 I know there'll be things that I will need to learn anyways, but it's good to have less things on my plate.